Fishing License (Saltwater and Freshwater)

 Small Game/Fishing License

 Any resident purchasing the combination small game hunting/freshwater fishing license for the use of freshwater fishing will not be required to provide a hunter education number.
 Any resident purchasing the combination small game hunting/freshwater fishing license for the use of hunting small game will be required to provide a hunter education number.
-If purchasing small game/freshwater fishing license for fishing purposes only, Hunter Education is optional.

 Any person using a slat basket in Mississippi waters must have a valid slat basket license for each slat basket.
 You cannot purchase a slat-basket license unless you have a Freshwater Commercial Fishing License.
-Slat basket licenses may be purchased at www.mdwfp.com or at 1-800-5GO-HUNT (546-4868) , or anywhere licenses are sold.

-Deer and Turkey Permits
+Deer and Turkey Permit

-Non-resident Public Lands Turkey Permit
+Non-Resident Public Lands Turkey Permit

 In addition to relevant All Game licenses and general Turkey Permit above; non-residents must additionally acquire a Non-resident Public Lands Turkey Permit before hunting turkey on open public lands during the first 14 days of the spring season.
 Open public lands include National Forests, National Wildlife Refuges, Corps of Engineers lands., etc., that have statewide seasons without special regulations.
-Allocation of Non-resident Public Lands Turkey Permit is conducted via a special drawing and is not available for purchase on demand.
+Allocation of Non-resident Public Lands Turkey Permits are conducted via a special drawing and is not available for purchase on demand.
 See www.mdwfp.com for application dates and information.

 Wildlife Management Area User Permit